virejdasani/Geniemoji/README.md

 > Geniemoji lives in your status bar 👆

 ## Using the app
-- There will be an official release in a couple of days
-- Until then:
+- Go to the releases tab and download the latest version for your operating system OR
-- To use thea app, clone it or download it as a zip
+- clone the repo or download it as a zip
-- Rum `npm install` followed by `npm start` to run Geniemoji!
+- Rum `npm install` followed by `npm start` to run Geniemoji